ibuybooks/haidut-collected-works/README.md

 <h3>📎 About:</h3>

-**Haidut Collected Works**
-*A Comprehensive Collection of Haidut's Forum Posts, Replies, and Articles.*

 This project is a high-quality LuaLaTeX compilation of Haidut's work posted on the Ray Peat Forum, from the years 2013-2024.
-It contains all articles, discussions, and any figures/tables/etc., that are included in the article.

 <h3>📏 Improvements:</h3>